-- Handful of fresh herbs (sage, rosemary, thyme and/or parsley; optional)
+- A handful of fresh herbs (sage, rosemary, thyme, and/or parsley)

-- Place bones, vegetables, aromatics, peppercorns, herbs (if using or leftover from your Whole Chicken) and vinegar into the pot of the Instant Pot.
+- Place bones, vegetables, peppercorns, herbs, and vinegar into the pot of the Instant Pot.

-- Add enough water to just cover the bones and vegetables in the pot.
+- Add enough water to just cover the bones and vegetables in the pot, about 3/4 full.